iMohannad/TinyEncryptionAlgorithm/Readme.md

 ## Tiny Encryption Algorithm

-This project implements tiny encryption algorithms with in two cipher block mdoes: CBC mode and ECB mode.
+This project implements tiny encryption algorithms with two modes of operation: CBC mode and ECB mode.

 ## Note